gger-max/grievance-module/docs/STATUS_CHECK_FLOW_DIAGRAM.md

 ┌─────────────────────────────────────────────────────────────────────┐
 │                      WELCOME SCREEN                                 │
 │  ┌───────────────────────────────────────────────────────────┐     │
-│  │  👋 Welcome to the Grievance & Feedback system            │     │
+│  │  Welcome to the Grievance & Feedback system               │     │
 │  │  What would you like to do today?                          │     │
 │  │                                                             │     │
-│  │  [ Submit a grievance? ]                                   │     │
+│  │  [ Submit a grievance ]                                    │     │
-│  │  [ Check status? ]         ◄─── USER SELECTS THIS        │     │
+│  │  [ Check the status of a grievance ]  ◄─── USER SELECTS  │     │
 │  └───────────────────────────────────────────────────────────┘     │
 └─────────────────────┬───────────────────────────────────────────────┘
                       │